useblocks/sphinx-safety/tools/sphinx-needs/features.rst

    :tools: TOOL_SN
    :si: yes

-   .. error:: Back-links are not set
+   .. fault:: Back-links are not set
       :id: ER_SN_LINKS_NO_BACK

       Links are set only in one direction but not in the other.